Levilaell/finance_hub/TESTING_SUMMARY.md

 ## Notes

 - All tests use Django's TestCase for database isolation
-- Proper use of mocking for external services (OpenAI, Belvo, Pluggy)
+- Proper use of mocking for external services (OpenAI, Pluggy)
 - Multi-tenant data isolation properly tested
 - Authentication and permissions tested throughout
 - Comprehensive edge case coverage